MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ## Mechanics
 **Tablet of Ruin**

 : The tablet is a black stone slab in the back of the room.
 It accumulates when Golgoroth's Gaze is lost and adds stacks depending on how many potential poison sacs weren't spawned per damage phase.
 It also accumulates by 2 if Golgoroth's Gaze is not obtained within roughly 10 seconds after a poison sac appears.
-If six runes are present, Exodia is summoned and instantly knocks your raid's life points to zero (inflicts Drained of Light).
+If six runes are present, Exodia is summoned and instantly knocks your raid's life points to zero.

 ### Statuses

 **Golgoroth's Gaze**

 : Caretaker will inflict a debuff of the same name on someone who shoots him in the back with the text prompt, "Golgoroth shifts his Gaze to ``<PLAYERNAME>``".
-While gazed upon, Golgoroth will fire swarms of Axion Darts at the debuffed player instead of using the normal Ogre attack kit.
+While Gaze is active, Golgoroth will fire swarms of Golgoroth's Rage at the debuffed player instead of using the normal Ogre attack kit.
 Lasts 20 seconds, only one gaze can be active at a time.
 Breaking line of sight or gaining any form of invisibility instantly removes the debuff.
 Gaining Gaze while it is active will purge it on any other players.
-If gained while any poison sacs or Pools of Light are active, waves of enemies will spawn near the door in the back of the pit.
+If gained while any other Gazes are active, a wave of adds will spawn near the door in the back of the pit (unsure if on a timer or if this is the spawn condition).

 **Pool of Reclaimed Light**

 : Continously granted to those standing in a Pool of Reclaimed Light that is dropped from a poison sac.
 The pool lasts roughly 15 seconds.
-Allows players inside to ignore Golgoroth's damage resistance.
+Allows players inside to ignore Golgoroth's damage resistance on his stomach.

 **Unstable Light**